Brasonite/Quark/README.md

 ## Usage

-All utilities in the Quark Collection are stored as a single, self-contained script each.
+All utilities in the Quark Collection are stored as a single, self-contained, completely independent script each.
 Installing them is as easy as downloading the script you wish to use and adding it to your project's folder.

 Alternatively, if a script has extra installation steps (i.e. if it's meant to be added as an autoload global), it will contain that information at the top of the file, alongside its description.